mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 They reached the back side of the armory tent and Kipnu switched to gestures: a hand from his chest to the underside of the tent, then onto the ground in a waving motion.
 The four rose their hands in confirmation and he went down into the dirt, underneath the cloth, and arose in a makeshift room lit only by the fire from the far side.
 He firmly grasped his stolen spear and looked for signs of movement, but saw only racks upon racks of spears and daggers and huge fishing nets with metal weights, All of them hardened and polished to a mirror finish.

-"Three guardians running toward the armory," said Penyi, and Kinpu suddenly found himself in the middle of the tent, looking for a place to hide.
+"Three hunters running toward the armory," said Penyi, and Kinpu suddenly found himself in the middle of the tent, looking for a place to hide.
 He considered running back toward the place he came in, but knew that if they spotted him, they would be led to the others.
 There was no option but to stay far away, taking cover behind racks and move with them.

 "Those damned traitors," said a woman as she entered.